Melecio-Leyva/100-Day-Code-Challenge-python/README.md

 Day 23 part1 turtle crossing project.</br>
 Day 24 working with files.</br>
 Day 25 using Pandas to work with CSV files.</br>
-Day 26 List and dictionary comprehension. simple modifications to reduce blocks of code.
+Day 26 List and dictionary comprehension. simple modifications to reduce blocks of code.</br>
+Day 27 Tkinter GUI learning *args, and **kwargs